Level 3, Subsidiary Diploma

 *Please note these may be subject to change.

 How Will I Be Taught and Assessed?

 Teaching is a mixture of classroom based theory and practical work; you’ll learn by completing projects and assignments that are based on realistic workplace situations, activities and demands.

 All of the work will be assessed through coursework.
 This is set and marked by your tutor.
-Marks accumulated over the year will be added together, giving you an overall grade upon completion.
+Marks accumulated over the two years will be added together, giving you an overall grade upon completion.

 What Could I Do Next?